 Now you have a fully functional, running store.
 But you’re not done just yet.
 You need to add the actual products to your catalog.
 If you have a supplier, you can just list the products you will be sourcing from them.

-You can also use a service like Oberlo to add products to dropship.
+You can also use a service like Printful or Oberlo to add products to dropship.
 Oberlo integration lets you find products to sell and also helps you choose what to sell if you’re unsure, or if it's your first time with online commerce.

 Note:Whether you're selling on Shopify, Amazon or any other platform, it's important to create sales funnels that convert visitors into customers.
 To turn visitors into customers, it's important to establish multiple contacts with them before they are ready to buy.
 This makes collecting their email lists very important.

 Once you have their email addresses, you can drive them through the sales funnel and increase your overall sales.